Anisha2411/Drug-Forecaster/README.md

 [📥 Download Drug Forecaster Video](Drug%20ForecasterVideo.mp4)

+📥 The video is too large to play directly on GitHub.
+You can download it by clicking the **Download** button on the top-right of this file.

 🧬 FDA Integration
 The model fetches real-time data from the official FDA (Food & Drug Administration) database using the requests library.